 Bourbon for Bonding: where to drink with your out-of-town guests this season

-It’s the holiday season, which means your house is probably covered with bits of wrapping paper, cookie-flour, and glitter more stubborn than the winter cough the entire town has been trying to kick since Thanksgiving.
+In the holiday season, when your house is probably covered with bits of wrapping paper, cookie-flour, and glitter more stubborn than a winter cough, it is requisite to explore destinations with your guests.
 Some of us get to leave all that behind and head to grandma’s house for the week.
 This blog is for the brave souls that are hosting the family this year- and where to take them for the perfect mix of bonding and libation-driven escapism.

 This is one of our favorite bars in Charlottesville, and also happens to be linked to one of the best restaurants.
 Opened in the 1970s, the bar area is all brick and wood (mostly reclaimed from a barn in Albemarle county) creating a cozy-yet-refined environment beloved by locals.
 Take the more conservative in-laws here for a comfortable place to let your hair down (and get some excellent off-color childhood stories about your partner.)